top of page

 The fountain is structurally sound with minor chips on the bowl edge and the base edge.
 Pointing in the joints is failing and in parts later cementitious mortar repairs are evident.
 The lid, urn and neck sections are missing, and the remaining lower part of the neck (part of the bowl) has been filled with concrete.

-The drinking fountain will be cleaned and then dismantled and all old plumbing removed.
-Replacement carving for the neck and urn will be made in granite to match the existing style, detail, colour and texture as closely as possible.
-The inscription on the column will be cleaned, painted in enamel paint and then gilded.
-It will be replumbed and re-erected.
+As part of its 2025 restoration project, the drinking fountain has been dismantled and all old plumbing removed.
+Replacement carving for the neck and urn has been made in granite to match the existing style, detail, colour and texture as closely as possible.
+The inscription on the column was painted in enamel paint and then gilded.
+It has been re-plumbed and re-erected.